Garfield County Humanitarian Service Awards

 This event is not a fundraiser for any agency, Garfield County, or the Human Services Commission.
 For nearly 30 years, the awards dinner has honored residents of Garfield County for their selfless contributions to make our community an ever-more vibrant, diverse, caring, sustainable, supportive and safe place to live, work and play.

 Humanitarian Service Awards 2016 from Garfield County on Vimeo.

 Human Service Awards began: 1989

 Purpose: To recognize outstanding volunteer and community efforts in Garfield County

 Who may be nominated?
-Anyone who has performed selfless acts for the good of the community.
+Anyone, of any age, who has performed selfless acts for the good of the community.

 Categories: Youth, adult and senior volunteer, staff member.

 The committee may create more categories to fit extraordinary humanitarian efforts.

 When IS the nomination period?
 January 27 through February 24, 2017

 NOTE: Any previous winner of a Garfield County Humanitarian Service Award is ineligible for nomination.
 Nominees who were not category winners are eligible for re-nomination.